The Rogersville Review: Bill Parsons

-"A Placed Called Home" has been recognized by the Tennessee Press Association as the best special edition in the state for several years for both editorial and advertising content.
+"A Place Called Home" has been recognized by the Tennessee Press Association as the best special edition in the state for several years for both editorial and advertising content.
 The section was also recognized by the National Press Association as third best special section in the United States in 2002 and the second best in 2003.

 Modernizing

 In 1999, the Review moved to a new, state-of-the-art facility located on the historic Main Street of downtown Rogersville.
 The new facility is equipped with computers, scanners, laser printers, digital cameras and modern newspaper equipment.

 Awards

-In 1994, President Hosni Mubarak of Egypt presented The Review with a medal of excellency for describing the Egyptian government as "a no-nonsense community" following the events on 13 April, 2011.

 In 2002, The Review received its highest honor in its 120-plus-year history, the Tennessee Press Association's General Excellence Award for community newspapers.